 Personality and Characteristics

 Giants tend to be very proper and aware of social situations.
 It is a rare Giant who will go against the approved behavior, at least openly.
 They are generally devoted to the people close to them and to the groups they belong to.
 They tend to believe in the power of routine and rituals and in the teachings of the elders.
 If they oppose something or someone they can be righteous and implacable in their opposition since they have a strong belief in their own.
 Giants tend to consider themselves as the best of The Races of People and can be arrogant and haughty at times.
-They are strongly religious and believe in the destiny of their race to bring together the disparate parts of the world.
+They are strongly religious and believe it is the destiny of their race to bring together the disparate parts of the world, which some believe would be the fulfillment of the Fourth Prophecy.
 Among individuals some will embrace this role with caring for all creatures, while others will take it as the right to be harsh in achieving their goals.

 Relations with other Races